incnone/necrobot/Documentation.md

 simple, generic, package-wide utility functions.
 (In certain places, `util` modules could likely use some refactoring.)
 However, there are many utility-like modules in other sub-packages.

 In general, modules implementing derived classes of `BotChannel` are highest-level.
-These should be added to the necrobot via an out-of-package function; see `botconfigs.py`.
+These should be added to the necrobot via an out-of-package function.
+See `run_necrobot.py` and `run_condorbot.py` for examples.

-`BotChannel` modules import `cmd_*` classes to achieve their various functions.
-The `cmd_*` classes give implementations of various `CommandType` objects.
+`BotChannel` modules import `cmd_*` modules to achieve their various functions.
+The `cmd_*` modules give implementations of various `CommandType` objects.

 A `CommandType` object is intended to deal with the UI involved in interpreting a `Command`.
 In